-“Publish” actually only makes your blog available for publication.
-(I’ll still need to add it to the menu.)
-When you click “Publish,” your post will automatically be shared to our Facebook page, our Twitter account, and Google Plus, and the webmaster will get a notification that the post is ready to be added to the main menu.
+“Publish” actually only makes your blog available for publication on the website.
+I’ll still need to add it to the menu.
+But when you click “Publish,” your post will automatically be shared to our Facebook page, our Twitter account, and Google Plus, so please don’t click “Publish” until you’re sure your post is ready.
+Clicking “Publish” will also send me a notification to let me know to add it to the menu.
 If you accidentally click “Publish” before you’re ready, don’t panic.
 You can still change it.
 The “publish” button will become an “update” button.

 The Tricks of the Blogging Toolbar